Move Up Guidelines

 18. Only one arrow, per shooter, per target will be shot from their designated stake.
 Anyone shooting the wrong target, or from the wrong stake, will receive a “0” for the target which should have been shot.
 Groups, or individual shooters, may be allowed to shoot a target out of sequence by the range official to help expedite the round.

 19. An arrow that drops while being nocked onto the string in preparation for a shot may be picked up and shot with no penalty.
 If in the process of letting down an arrow drops off the bow, or is jarred off by hand contact with bow, it may be picked up and shot with no penalty.
-The shooter is responsible for maintaining control of the arrow at all times and an arrow must not be released or otherwise propelled by the string or it will be scored a zero.
+The shooter is responsible for always maintaining control of the arrow and an arrow must not be released or otherwise propelled by the string or it will be scored a zero.

 22. Shooters are permitted to receive assistance from only one shooter in their group.
 Assistance will be limited to holding nothing larger than a golf-style umbrella.